 Think of yourself as a cheerleader, waving your pom poms (or in our case, the business case) in front of the board, showing them how they just have to approve your proposal.
 Psych yourself up, remove any inhibitions you may have, and get on and deliver the passion!

-So with HR, we need to use data to make the case for our proposal, using what some call ‘powerful data’ to do so.
+So with HR, we need to use data to make the case for our proposal, using powerful data to do so.
 This means data that shows specific and measurable ROIs (return on investments) for what you are proposing.
-For example, if you want a new recognition programme you may want to show how this will have a direct impact on KPIs (key performance indicators) such as turnover, engagement, etc., showing evidence of how this was achieved at other companies.
+For example, if you want a new recognition program you may want to show how this will have a direct impact on KPIs (key performance indicators) such as turnover, engagement, etc., showing evidence of how this was achieved at other companies.
 So, find ways to use and present your powerful data, connecting it to what you are trying to achieve to prove employee engagement ROI.

 First, it means that you have less to explain in the meeting, second, it can highlight any questions and/or information which needs to be covered in the board meeting, and finally, it means that you are not alone in the room - you’ve got your allies who can help promote your cause.